How to Measure Band Size for a Bra: Expert Guide

 Depending on the sizing system used in your country, you may need to make adjustments:

-Some brands also recommend adding 2 to 4 inches to your underbust measurement, especially for older sizing systems—but modern brands often avoid this.
+Some brands also recommend adding 2 to 4 inches to your underbust measurement, especially for older sizing table method systems, but modern brands often avoid this.

 Common Band Size Errors